fr3dsp/sonic-r-vita/README.md

 If you're going to make incompatible forks, what the fuck, can you try contributing back instead?
 You can manage slop ports and everything else but can't open a pull request against upstream?
 Looking at you Android port / "nEt PlAy EnHaNcEmEnTs".
 Fragmenting this and I barely put it out to the world, shitty.

 This will be my final public repo project as it has proven to be very unrewarding.
-I put lots of time and money into this and everyone takes it to run with it without contributing back, and even worse, telling me I'm a legend while they're making undeserved money off my effort selling bootlegs to dumbasses who buy pirate Dreamcast shit.
-It is no longer worth the effort it takes to do this stuff well.

 # Sonic R

 Here you will find a reimplementation of *Sonic R* (the 1998 Sega PC release),